José Santamaría

-José Emilio Santamaría Iglesias (born 31 July 1929) is a former football central defender and manager.
-He spent his 18-year career with Nacional and Real Madrid, winning 12 titles with the latter club including four European Cups.
+José Emilio Santamaría Iglesias (31 July 1929 – 15 April 2026) was a professional football player and manager.
+A central defender, he spent his 18-year club career with Nacional and Real Madrid, winning 12 titles with the latter including four European Cups.

 Born in Uruguay, Santamaría represented both the Uruguay and Spain national teams.
-He later embarked on a managerial career, which included a two-year spell with Spain.
+He later embarked on a coaching career, which included a two-year spell as manager of the Spanish national side.

 Club career

-Born in Montevideo to Spanish parents, Santamaría played for local Club Nacional de Football in his country, winning five national championships during his spell.
-In 1957 the 28-year-old moved abroad, signing with Real Madrid where he remained until the end of his career.
+Born in Montevideo to Spanish parents, Santamaría played for local Nacional in his country, winning five national championships during his spell.
+The 28-year-old moved abroad in 1957, signing with Real Madrid where he remained until the end of his career.

 Santamaría totalled 34 appearances between La Liga and the European Cup in his first season at the Santiago Bernabéu Stadium, winning both tournaments.
 He went on to add a further ten major trophies to his collection, being first-choice for the vast majority of his stint.

 Having earned the nickname 'The Wall' for his consistent defensive displays, Santamaría retired at the end of the 1965–66 campaign aged 36, featuring twice in that year's European Cup en route to another triumph (against Feyenoord and at Kilmarnock).
 He played 337 competitive matches for Real Madrid.